 The Midlands4Cities Arts and Humanities Doctoral Training Partnership (M4C) is an AHRC-funded collaboration between the University of Birmingham, Birmingham City University, University of Warwick, Coventry University, De Montfort University, University of Leicester, Nottingham Trent University and The University of Nottingham.
 M4C provides combined research expertise for the professional and personal development of the next generation of arts and humanities doctoral researchers.
 It delivers excellence in all aspects of research supervision and training and provides access to a wide range of facilities, cohort events and placement opportunities with regional, national and international partners in the cultural, creative and heritage sectors.

-Midlands4Cities Doctoral Training Partnership is awarding up to 94 PhD studentships in arts and humanities for UK/EU applicants for 2019 entry through an open competition.
+Midlands4Cities Doctoral Training Partnership is awarding up to 89 PhD studentships in arts and humanities for UK, EU and International applicants for 2021 entry through an open competition.
 See Midlands4Cities website for funding eligibility.

-In order to be considered for funding, you need to be a UK/EU applicant who meets the eligibility criteria as detailed within AHRC and M4C guidelines.
+In order to be considered for funding, you need to meet the eligibility criteria as detailed within M4C and UKRI guidelines.
 You must also have applied for a place to study at one of the eight M4C universities and have provided two academic references as part of the application procedure.

 For full details of eligibility, funding, research supervision areas and CDA projects, and for dates of our November application writing workshops, please click on the button below to visit the M4C website or contact email@example.com